WHITE-HAT999/testtttt/README.md

 		},
 		Strucid = {
 			name = "Strucid",
 			description = "Fight friends and enemies in Strucid with building mechanics!
-Try it :).", id = 2377868063,
+Execute this script to gain an unfair advantage.", id = 2377868063,
 			enabled = true,
 			raw = "Strucid",